|

 surprised by the abundance of biting flies, a given for alpine areas in

 the summer months.
 Luckily, we had brought plenty of repellant.
+We headed past

 the lake, and up to the viewpoint, which surpassed anything we had expected.